ui-extension

 The following example

-// You can pass the LifecycleOwner in the constructor.
+// Get the LifecycleOwner of the Context.

 // Your code here.